 We grammar geeks often enjoy laughing up our sleeves at folks who make silly usage mistakes.
-It’s fun for us (for a moment) but really, it doesn’t do anyone any real good.
+It’s fun for us (for a moment) but it doesn’t do anyone any real good.
 The grammar geeks just reinforce the stereotype of the mean-spirited pedantic grammarian, and people keep misusing innocent expressions.
-In a further attempt to bring an understanding of standard grammar and usage to the masses, here are some common expressions that are often mispronounced and/or misspelled, along with the correct usage, and most importantly, explanations for each.
+In the spirit of friendliness, here are some common expressions that are often mispronounced and/or misspelled, along with the correct usage, and most importantly, explanations for each.

 People Say, “Hone In On.”